0xCCF4/PhotoSort/README.md

 ## Installation

-To install PhotoSort, you need to have Cargo installed on your system.
+To install `PhotoSort`, you need to have Cargo installed on your system.

 ```bash
 cargo install photo_sort